Edgecomb, Maine 04556

 The Center for Teaching and Learning opened its doors in 1990 as a non-profit demonstration school funded through foundation grants, tuitions, donations, and revenues raised through seminars and a program for teacher-visitors.
 Our student population includes up to eighty children of mixed abilities in classes of combined grades, K-8.
 The tuition is set purposely low—one-third that of other independent schools in the area.
 We work hard to raise sufficient tuition assistance so that our student population closely resembles that of a typical Maine public elementary school.

-CTL is also a demonstration school for teachers from across the U.S. The faculty has drawn on theory and research, including our own, to show how K-8 schools might be restructured.
+CTL is also a demonstration school for teachers from around the world.
+The faculty has drawn on theory and research, including our own, to show how K-8 schools might be restructured.
 The curriculum stresses real and original work: writing, research, computation and problem-solving, experiments, building, observation, data collection and analysis, the reading of exceptional children’s literature across the disciplines, and artistic, musical, and dramatic performance.

 Instruction in writing, reading, and math is organized as a workshop, which combines whole-group instruction, via minilessons, with conferences with individuals about their independent efforts.
 We believe such an approach has intrinsic value, transfers readily to life beyond school, engages students, and motivates them to sustain the work of learning.
 CTL’s philosophy and methods invite other educators to look with new eyes at what is possible for their schools and students.

 The intern program is an opportunity for us to demonstrate research-based methods in an environment we designed to match our intentions, beliefs, knowledge, and experience.
 We believe key elements of the CTL program provide a realistic alternative for teachers seeking more effective models for teaching and being with children and collaborating with colleagues.
-So far we have hosted interning teachers from Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., West Virginia, Wisconsin, Wyoming, Canada, Ecuador, England, India, Uganda, and the Philippines.
+So far we have hosted interning teachers from Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., West Virginia, Wisconsin, and Wyoming in the United States.
+Our international teachers have come from Australia, Brazil, Canada, Ecuador, England, India, Japan, the Philippines, Taiwan, and Uganda.

 The intern program serves classroom teachers of grades K-8 interested in learning more about teaching writing and reading at either the K-4 or 5-8 level, with rich opportunities to observe and confer with CTL teachers about literacy instruction.
 Participants learn about writing and reading minilessons, conferences, spelling instruction, age-appropriate literature and poetry, and approaches to recordkeeping and evaluation.
 Visiting teachers can anticipate interning alongside other teachers from the same grade levels from schools throughout the U.S. and beyond our borders.